 3. in the opinion of the selection committee, has demonstrated outstanding skill and promise in Composition.

+Candidates will be required to submit an original composition with a minimum length of fifteen minutes.
 In the event of a tie, the selection committee will have the discretion to split the award among the deserving candidates.

-Submission requirements: Dr. Michael Matthews Composition requirements
+Application: Dr. Michael Matthews Prize

 Music Therapy